Shedding light on dark matter spikes through refractive neutrino masses

 Ref.~\cite{Sen:2023uga} argued that, since neutrino oscillations are sensitive to the mass-squared (and not to the mass directly), any contribution to the Hamiltonian of the form ${(\rm const/}E)$ can reproduce the observed oscillation parameters.
-As a result, it is non-trivial to constrain this scenario from a measurement of oscillation parameters.
 However, if the DM background maintains its coherence, it can induce time-modulations in the neutrino oscillation parameters, which can be constrained from existing data~\cite{Berlin:2016woy,Brdar:2017kbt,Capozzi:2018bps,Dev:2020kgz,Losada:2021bxx,Huang:2022wmz, Dev:2022bae,Davoudiasl:2023uiq,Martinez-Mirave:2024dmw,Sen:2024pgb,Goertz:2024gzw,Sahu:2025vyy}.
-Using a combination of neutrino data, primarily from the KamLAND experiment and arguing that $\mathcal{O}(1)$ fluctuations of DM can average out the effects of such time modulations, Ref.~\cite{Cheek:2025kks} set bounds that disfavor this mechanism as the dominant source of neutrino mass.
-However, it remains to be seen if such the DM field can maintain its coherence over cosmological timescales due to virialization in the halo.
-Furthermore, the treatment of DM fluctuations through simplified statistical models may not fully capture the complexity of realistic galactic substructure, leaving room for alternative interpretations, which can be explored in a future study.
+Using a combination of neutrino data, primarily from the KamLAND experiment, and arguing that $\mathcal{O}(1)$ fluctuations of DM can average out the effects of such time modulations, Ref.~\cite{Cheek:2025kks} set bounds that disfavor this mechanism as the dominant source of neutrino mass.
+However, it remains to be seen if such DM field can maintain its coherence over cosmological timescales due to virialization in the halo.
+Furthermore, the treatment of DM fluctuations through simplified statistical models may not fully capture the complexity of realistic galactic substructure, leaving room for alternative interpretations.

 The detection of neutrinos from a galactic core-collapse supernova (SN) provides a unique opportunity to probe the absolute neutrino mass through precise time-of-flight measurements.
 This method has been already employed with neutrinos from SN1987A \cite{Kamiokande-II:1987idp,Bionta:1987qt,Alekseev:1988gp,Alekseev:1987ej}, from which a $95\%$ confidence level (C.L.) upper limit of $m_{\rm vac}<5.8$ eV has been derived \cite{Pagliaroli:2010ik,Loredo:2001rx}.
-The same method has also been used to evaluate the neutrino mass sensitivity of the future Deep Underground Neutrino Experiment (DUNE), whose excellent capability in detecting the sharp neutronization burst of electron neutrinos would allow to improve the current bound at the sub-eV level \cite{Pompa:2022cxc}.
-While traditional analyses constrain the vacuum neutrino mass, they do not account for the possibility that neutrinos may acquire additional in-medium contributions while propagating through regions of high DM density.
+The same method has also been used to evaluate the neutrino mass sensitivity for various upcoming neutrino experiments~\cite{Pompa:2022cxc,Pompa:2023yzg,Denton:2024mlb}.
+While traditional analyses constrain $m_{\rm vac}$, they do not account for the possibility that neutrinos may acquire additional in-medium contributions while propagating through high-density DM regions.